 Conspiracy, International criminal law

 Dalton, Taylor R., "Counterfeit Conspiracy: The Misapplication of Conspiracy as a Substantive Crime in International Law" (2010).
-Cornell Law School Graduate Student Papers.
-Paper 24.
+Cornell Law School J.D.
+Student Research Papers.
+24.